miklosme/papers/src/app/home.md

+# Daily Digest (December 25, 2024)

+Buckle up, AI enthusiasts!
+We've got a thrilling roundup of cutting-edge research that's pushing the boundaries of multi-agent systems and federated learning.
+Let's dive right in!

+First up, we're tackling the world of federated reinforcement learning with the [Single-loop Federated Actor Critic (SFAC)](https://papers.miklos.dev/2412.14555).
+This groundbreaking approach allows multiple agents to collaborate and learn a shared policy across diverse environments without compromising data privacy.
+The results are in, and they're impressive – we're seeing linear speed-ups in learning as we add more agents to the mix.
+This could be a game-changer for training LLMs in diverse, private settings!

+Switching gears to the medical field, researchers have developed a [Multi-Agent Norm Perception and Induction Learning Model](https://papers.miklos.dev/2412.18454) that's revolutionizing how AI systems learn and adapt to medical norms.
+By mimicking the way human doctors learn best practices, this model tackles both descriptive and prescriptive norms in a distributed healthcare setting.
+The results?
+AI agents that can effectively learn key clinical protocols without falling for invalid norms.
+This could be the key to integrating AI seamlessly into our healthcare systems!

+Hold onto your controllers, because the world of GameFi is getting a major upgrade!
+Researchers are proposing a [GameFi Ecosystem powered by LLM-based AI agents](https://papers.miklos.dev/2412.18601).
+These aren't your average NPCs – we're talking about proactive, adaptive agents that become integral parts of the game's narrative and economy.
+By combining cutting-edge AI with blockchain technology, this project is set to transform player engagement and create truly immersive, economically robust gaming environments.

+Last but not least, we're breaking down barriers in team training with a new [paradigm for cooperative asynchronous training](https://papers.miklos.dev/2412.17954).
+By using AI teammates as stand-ins for humans, this approach could revolutionize how we prepare for complex, coordinated tasks.
+While initial results are mixed, the study provides crucial insights for future research in developing more human-like AI training partners.

+That's all for now, folks!
+Stay tuned for more groundbreaking developments in the world of AI and multi-agent systems!

 # Daily Digest (December 24, 2024)

 Hold onto your neural networks, folks!
 We've got a smorgasbord of AI advancements to dive into today.
 Let's kick things off with a bang: